kg4zow/mdbook-template/README.md

 If you're looking at the generated HTML version of this file, you will notice horizontal lines of different thickness above some of the section headers.
 The three section headers above this paragraph will have the three "sizes" of lines.

-Note that if you're looking at the Markdown files directly (or in the GitHub web interface), you won't see the horizontal lines, because GitHub doesn't have any way to specify additional CSS stylesheets when viewing Markdown files.
+Note that if you're looking at the Markdown files in the GitHub web interface, you'll see *different* horizontal lines (i.e. only for `H1` and `H2`, with lines the same thickness, and with the lines *below* the section header).
+This is because GitHub uses their own stylesheet, and doesn't offer a way to override it.

 ### Why?